 All the main elements of the tragic situations [which gave rise to World War II] – the sickness and impatience of Germany, the weakness of Eastern Europe, the phenomenon of [communism] in Russia, and the weakness and debility in France and England – all these things took their origin so clearly in the period of 1914-1920 that it seems to be here, if anywhere, that the real answers [about the causes of World War II] should be sought.

 The equilibrium of Europe had been shattered.
 Austria-Hungary was gone.
 There was nothing effective to take its place.
 Germany, smarting from the sting of defeat and plunged into profound social unrest by the breakup of her traditional institutions, was left nevertheless as the only great united state in Central Europe.
 Russia was no longer there, as a possible reliable ally, to help France contain German power.
 From the Russian plain there leered a single hostile eye, skeptical of Europe’s values, rejoicing at all Europe’s misfortunes, ready to collaborate solely for the final destruction of her spirit and her pride.
 Between Russia and Germany were only the pathetic new states of [Eastern] and Central Europe, lacking in domestic stability and the traditions of statesmanship – their peoples bewildered, uncertain, vacillating between brashness and timidity in the exercise of the unaccustomed responsibilities of independence.
-And to the other side of Germany were France and England, reeling, themselves, from the vicissitudes of the war, wounded far more deeply than they themselves realized, the plume of their manhood gone, their world positions shaken.
+And to the other side of Germany were France and England, reeling, themselves from the vicissitudes of the war, wounded far more deeply than they themselves realized, the plume of their manhood gone, their world positions shaken.

 “Truly,” wrote Kennan, “this was a peace which had the tragedies of the future written into it as by the devil’s own hand.”

-It is unlikely that Lenin, Stalin and the communists would have risen to power in Russia if not for the war, had Czar Nicholas not joined it and the provisional government which followed his abdication insisted, with Allied prodding, on continuing it.
+It is unlikely that Lenin, Stalin and the communists would have risen to power in Russia if not for the war, had Czar Nicholas not joined it and the provisional government which followed his abdication not insisted, with Allied prodding, on continuing it.
 Nor is it likely that Hitler and the fascists would have gained power in Germany if not for the peace, particularly the Versailles Treaty and its attendant German resentment.

 But even if Hitler had ascended to power, his rule would have been counterbalanced by other nations if the political structure of Europe not been thrown into such disarray.
 World War I and Wilson’s Fourteen Points unraveled the Austro-Hungarian Empire and, wrote historian James Kurth, “the independent successor states which followed it were too small and too hostile toward each other to fill the vast power vacuum that was created when the Empire collapsed.”
-The fall of Austria-Hungary, Kurth believed, “opened the doors to the Nazi conquests of Austria, Czechoslovakia, Poland in 1938–39; to German domination or invasion of Hungary, Romania, and Yugoslavia in 1940–44; to the invasion of the Soviet Union in 1941; and to the Holocaust in 1941–45,” not to mention the Soviet hegemony over Central and Eastern Europe that followed World War II.
+The fall of Austria-Hungary, Kurth believed, “opened the doors to the Nazi conquests of Austria, Czechoslovakia, [and] Poland in 1938–39; to German domination or invasion of Hungary, Romania, and Yugoslavia in 1940–44; to the invasion of the Soviet Union in 1941; and to the Holocaust in 1941–45,” not to mention the Soviet hegemony over Central and Eastern Europe that followed World War II.

 Ascertaining America’s role in this calamity with any degree of certainty is difficult.
 What is undeniable is that Woodrow Wilson’s promises of a war for democracy, of an end to totalitarianism went unfulfilled.
 Despite all his idealism, Wilson was powerless to stop, and ultimately joined, the vengeance and greed of the victorious Allies.
 Indeed, Wilson was repeatedly outmaneuvered by European politicians as they held hostage the one idea that he would not abandon, a League of Nations.
 It was to preserve the League that Wilson acquiesced in every cynical and vindictive stipulation that the Allies imposed on the defeated Central Powers.
 The seat at the peace table which formed Wilson’s ultimate rationale for war, the one bought with the lives of over 100,000 American soldiers, might as well have been an empty chair.

 Worse still, it is plausible to conclude that had the United States not intervened in World War I, the peace that followed would have been quite different.
-The millions of dead soldiers, the millions more maimed, the faltering morale of soldiers and citizens alike would have likely combined to create an irresistible impetus on both sides to end the war on mutually agreeable terms.
+The millions of dead soldiers, the millions more maimed, the faltering morale of soldiers and civilians alike would have likely combined to create an irresistible impetus on both sides to end the war on mutually agreeable terms.
 Germany had suggested peace talks as early as 1916, but the English and French had resisted, hoping that America’s false neutrality could be transformed into full belligerence against their enemies.
 It was this expectation, combined with American material support, that allowed Britain and France to avoid peace talks with Germany and continue the war.
 Had the United States been truly neutral, wrote Fleming, “the Allies would have been forced to abandon their goal of the knockout blow.
 The war might have ended in 1916 with a negotiated peace based on the mutual admission that the conflict had become a stalemate.”

 The United States intervened in World War I when it had no national interests in doing so.
-It expended sweat and blood to win a victory for imperialists who, having won one war, launched themselves headlong into the task of creating the circumstances that would foster the development of the another.
+It expended sweat and blood to win a victory for imperialists who, having won one war, launched themselves headlong into the task of creating the circumstances that would foster the development of another.